dailam1209/news-app/README.md

 - login, logout, register, changepassword, forgotpassword with email.
 - news-app have share link
 - chat app one to one and group(send message with socketio, mongoosedb, firebase to send notification).
+- user can filter all user use app and add friend(or delince)
+- group not have feature check accpect join group(group with added friend).

 # Getting Started